So You Want To Be A CEO?

 My short answer is that it’s the best job anyone is ever likely to have.
-However that isn’t the whole story.
-Clearly people are different and this means that CEOs will in turn inhabit their roles in ways which are unique to them.
-One person’s experience is likely to vary significantly from the next and I don’t think there’s a formula that inevitable leads to success.
+However, that isn’t the whole story.
+Clearly, people are different and this means that CEOs will, in turn, inhabit their roles in ways which are unique to them.
+One person’s experience is likely to vary significantly from the next and I don’t think there’s a formula that inevitably leads to success.

 Back Your Jockeys